Steps urged as 3 women slain in a day by partners in France

 The three deaths were especially shocking after high-profile efforts by the French government to prevent such killings, and by French activists and media to shine a light on them.

-A 45-year-old woman in the French Riviera city of Nice was found strangled on New Year’s Day in the trunk of her son’s car, after her husband turned himself into police, according to regional broadcaster France-3.
+A 45-year-old woman in the French Riviera city of Nice was found strangled on New Year’s Day in the trunk of her son’s car after her husband turned himself into police, according to the regional prosecutor’s office.
+The couple had separated last year.

 The same day in northeast France, a 56-year-old woman was found stabbed to death in the town of Labry, and her partner acknowledged killing her in an argument, local news site Lorrain Actu quoted the regional prosecutor as saying.

 And in western France, a 27-year-old woman was found lying with fatal knife wounds outside her home.
-Her partner was arrested and a murder probe opened, according to France-3.
+Her partner was arrested and told investigators that he stabbed her and an investigation was opened into premeditated murder, according to regional prosecutors.

 Moreno called all three “femicides,” or the killing of a woman or girl because of her gender.